syncfusion-content/wpf-docs/wpf/Docking/Overview.md

 **Themes** - Supports several built-in themes such as Metro, Office2016, etc.

-**Tab Switchers** - Supports various window switchers for navigating betweeen tabs.
+**Tab Switchers** - Supports various window switchers for navigating between tabs.

 **Customization** - Supports to customize the appearance of Float, Document, AutoHidden and Tabbed windows.